Clinical Trials

 - Reduced joint pain and swelling

 - Improved the ability to accomplish certain daily activities.
-Improvement in physical function was measured by the Health Assessment Questionnaire Disability Index (HAQ-DI)
+Improvement in physical function was measured by the Health Assessment Questionnaire Disability Index (HAQ-DI), which assesses the ability to complete different activities, such as dressing and grooming, arising, eating, walking, hygiene, reaching and gripping.

 - Reduced inflammation of the fingers or toes (dactylitis)